 Many of our clients will have a MN workers comp lawyer to help with the workers comp benefits.
 When our attorneys take the case against the third party, we will coordinate with a top workers comp attorney to make sure our client gets complete and fair compensation for the injury.

 If you have been injured on the job and are entitled to MN workers compensation benefits, please call our injury lawyers to discuss your case.
 If you are being denied workers comp benefits, we will refer you to one of the workers comp attorneys in MN that we work with regularly.
 Our personal injury attorney will also answer your questions and advise you on your rights if you have a potential claim against a third party that caused your injury.
-Our personal injury lawyers have more than 25 years’ experience helping hundreds of people get fair and complete compensation for their injuries.
+Our personal injury lawyers have more than 25 years’ experience successfully helping hundreds of people get fair and complete compensation for their injuries.
 If you have been injured at work, we will provide you with a free initial consultation.
 An experienced lawyer will discuss your work comp injury case at our offices in Edina, Minneapolis MN, St. Louis Park and Woodbury.
 We will also meet you at your home if you have been injured in a work accident in St. Paul MN, Forest Lake, Roseville, Maplewood, Brooklyn Center, Anoka MN, Rogers, Maple Grove, Chanhassen, Chaska MN, Burnsville, Richfield and other cities throughout Minnesota.